kura52/sushi-browser/README.md

 - Enhanced Anything Search
 - Adblock control panel
-- Make multiple tabs selectable
-- can be selected as a standard browser
 - Addition of build method in the Readme
 - Refactoring, introduction of Mobx (currently closely integrated with the PubSub base)
 - Add test code